cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 - epochs compared were 100 vs 1000

 ### Using w_t-1 in the cumulated return loss function
-- since I did not find a way to simply save the previous portfolio weights and use the in the next step during the "loss" calculation (gradients were always `None`), I used a trick, where the current predicted portfolio weights are used for the next priceRelativeVectors (at t+1).
+- since I did not find a way to simply save the previous portfolio weights and use them in the next step during the "loss" calculation (gradients were always `None`), I used a trick, where the current predicted portfolio weights are used for the next priceRelativeVectors (at t+1).
 The operations for forward pass and backpropagation are not available when iterating within a loop,